-- Do obey all traffic laws.
+- Obey all traffic laws.
 Traffic or parking violations are the personal responsibility of the driver.

-- Do park the vehicle in a secure facility when possible.
+- Park the vehicle in a secure facility when possible.
 Any parking and storage expenses are the responsibility of the agency.

-- Do lock all doors, set the parking brake, and carry the keys and charge card with you when leaving the vehicle unattended.
+- Lock all doors, set the parking brake, and carry the keys and charge card with you when leaving the vehicle unattended.

-- Do turn in keys and the charge card when returning the vehicle to your agency point of contact or GSA.
+- Turn in keys and the charge card when returning the vehicle to your agency point of contact or GSA.

-- Do report lost, damaged, or stolen charge cards and/or license plates to your Fleet Service Representative (FSR) immediately!
+- Report lost, damaged, or stolen charge cards and/or license plates to your Fleet Service Representative (FSR) immediately!
 Upon receipt of your lost tag report, your FSR will forward your report to the Department of Homeland Security.

-- Your FSR (GSA will notify the Department of Homeland Security)
+- Your FSR (GSA will notify the Department of Homeland Security); and

-- Do utilize your leased vehicle’s roadside assistance programs to save the government money for services such as break down towing, lockout services and vehicle jump starting.
+- Utilize your leased vehicle’s roadside assistance programs to save the government money for services such as break down towing, lockout services and vehicle jump starting.

-- Do follow GSA’s preventative maintenance schedule and not merchant recommendations.
+- Follow GSA’s preventative maintenance schedule and not merchant recommendations.

-- Do let GSA Fleet know if you have concerns about a merchant at LPT@gsa.gov.
+- Let GSA Fleet know if you have concerns about a merchant at LPT@gsa.gov.

-- Do not use the vehicle for private business, personal errands, or recreation.
-Avoid creating any perception of misuse.
-Reported incidents of misuse often result in disciplinary actions against you, the driver -- Federal Management Regulation (FMR) 102-34.200.
+- Use the vehicle for activities outside of your agency's mission including private business or personal errands.
+Reported incidents of misuse can result in disciplinary actions against you, the driver -- Federal Management Regulation (FMR) 102-34.200.

-- Do not transport members of your family, personal friends, or non-government employees in the vehicle outside of your agency’s mission, or without specific permission from the head of your agency or his or her designee.
+- Transport members of your family, personal friends, or non-government employees in the vehicle outside of your agency’s mission, or without specific permission from the head of your agency or his or her designee.

-- Do not use the vehicle for transportation to or from work or park it at your residence without valid written authorization, as required by FMR 102-34.225.
+- Use the vehicle for transportation to or from work or park it at your residence without valid written authorization, as required by FMR 102-34.225.

-- Do not smoke.
+- Smoke.
 Smoking is prohibited in GSA Fleet vehicles.